Segmentation Targeting and Positioning Volkswagen

 Introduction

 Harwell Group is a company based in Scotland that so far has four businesses (sports, events, fitness, and fashion).
-Considering that it is experiencing reduced profits in these business areas and especially fashion, the business considered the option of entering the energy drinks market by offering a canned energy drink (Zest) as its product and sought advice on this matter. …
+Considering that it is experiencing reduced profits in these business areas and especially fashion, the business considered the option of entering the energy drinks market by offering a canned energy drink, zest, as its product and sought advice on this matter.
+To come up with sound advice for the company regarding its proposed investment in the manufacture and marketing of energy drink, a PESTLE analysis of the energy drinks industry was done.
+Based on the results of the pestle analysis, it was recommended that the Harwell Group proceeds with its proposal to venture into the energy drinks business.
+This recommendation was made considering that the UK is politically and economically stable, and the energy drinks market in the nation is huge and growing.

 One of the businesses that Harwell Group engages in is fashion.
 To establish what is ailing the fashion industry, it is vital to consider the business and its products in light of product life cycle.
 Stark (2015) notes that the product life cycle is an essential concept in marketing.
 Product life cycle basically describes the stages that a product undergoes from the time it is first conceived to when it is eventually removed from the market.
-Not all products reach the final stage; while some rise and fall, others continue on the growth path.
-The product life cycle has four main stages … including introduction, growth, maturity, and decline as can be seen in figure 1. …
+As noted by Stark (2015), not all products reach the final stage; while some rise and fall, others continue on the growth path.
+The product life cycle has four main stages, according to Mullor-Sebastian (1983), including introduction, growth, maturity, and decline.

 • Executive Summary